Art Deco vs. Art Nouveau: What Is the Difference?

 If you want your bathroom to feel collected, storied, and warm, Mediterranean-inspired shower tile ideas are a natural fit.
 This style is especially popular for homes that lean Spanish, coastal, eclectic, or traditional.

-- Hand-Painted Accents that Create Focal Points: Old-World style shines when the artistry is concentrated in specific areas.
-A hand-painted feature can live in:
+- Hand-Painted Accents that Create Focal Points: Old-World style shines when the artistry is concentrated in specific areas — the niche back, a vertical panel behind the shower fixtures, or a border that wraps the shower perimeter.

-Design Tip: Choose one dominant pattern and repeat it in two places only (for example, a niche and a thin border).
+Design Tip: Choose one dominant pattern and repeat it in two places only.
 Repetition makes the design feel intentional and high-end.

 Modern & Minimal